ShenQingchao/OPERA/readme.md

 <a href="https://arxiv.org/pdf/2407.16626"><img src="https://img.shields.io/badge/Paper-ICSE'25-a5fed.svg"></a>  <a href="./LICENSE"><img src="https://img.shields.io/badge/License-Apache2.0-a5fed.svg"></a>

 This repository provides the tool (i.e., OPERA) and all experimental data for our work: "A Tale of Two DL Cities: When Library Tests Meet Compiler", which has been accepted by ICSE'2025 .
-OPERA is a test-migration-based technique to improve the testing of the model loading stage of DL compilers.
-It considers different sources of tests in DL libraries for migration.
-Also, it designs a diversity-based test prioritization strategy to migrate and execute those tests that are more likely to detect diverse bugs in the model loading stage, to improve the testing efficiency.

 ### Reproducibility